-As a related matter, because of the critical drinking water impacts associated with groundwater nitrate contamination, the Central Coast Water Board should consider incorporating a requirement or reaching an agreement in which dischargers or their third party representatives provide alternative water supplies for residents relying on groundwater in areas where the maximum contaminant level (MCL) for nitrate is exceeded as a result of agricultural operations.
-The Central Coast Water Board could incorporate such a requirement in its water quality control plan or in cleanup and abatement orders, or in an agreement with the dischargers, in order to justify a longer final time schedule for achieving nitrate water quality objectives.
+As a related matter, because of the critical drinking water impacts associated with groundwater nitrate contamination, we hereby direct the Central Coast Water Board to incorporate a requirement or reach an agreement in which dischargers or their third party representatives provide short-term and long-term alternative water supplies for residents relying on groundwater in areas where the maximum contaminant level (MCL) for nitrate is exceeded as a result of agricultural operations.
+The Central Coast Water Board shall take into account the experience gained through the Central Valley Water Board’s CV-SALTS program and the Central Coast Water Board’s own Salinas Basin Agricultural Stewardship Group interim replacement water settlement agreement, but shall also consider mechanisms that would include funding by dischargers with program management by an independent organization that focuses on providing alternative water supplies.
+The Central Coast Water Board could incorporate such a requirement in its water quality control plan or in cleanup and abatement orders, or in an agreement with the dischargers, in order to justify a longer final time schedule for ceasing to cause or contribute to nitrate water quality objectives exceedances in groundwater, similar to the maximum 35-year time schedule authorized under CV-SALTS.
+The Central Coast Water Board shall invite representatives of impacted communities, environmental justice organizations and other stakeholders, as well as State Water Board staff with experience in alternative water supplies, to participate in the development of such a requirement or agreement and shall report its progress to the State Water Board semi-annually.

-E. Monitoring for 1,2,3-TCP
+Monitoring for 1,2,3-TCP

 The GSA Petitioners challenge the General WDRs’ requirement to monitor 1,2,3-trichloropropane (1,2,3-TCP) in on-farm domestic wells.
 In essence, GSA Petitioners contend that the monitoring requirements are not adequately justified and should not be included in the General WDRs for all enrollees.
 As set forth below, we conclude the Central Coast Water Board appropriately applied the Porter-Cologne Act’s definition of discharge and thereby appropriately justified the 1,2,3-TCP monitoring requirement.